 The False Claims Act has both civil and criminal aspects and protects the U.S. Government from being overcharged or sold inferior or non-existent goods or services.
-It is illegal to submit claims for payment to Medicare or Medicaid or to Medicare Managed Care and Medicaid Managed Care that you know or should know are false or fraudulent.
+It is illegal to submit claims for payment to payors that you know or should know are false or fraudulent.
 The definition of "knowing" includes not only actual knowledge, but also instances in which the person acted in a way that was in ignorance or dismissal of the truth.
 No specific intent to defraud is required.

-Learn more by reading these policies:
+Learn more by reading these Compliance Plan policies: